-Social stories serve a variety of purposes.
-In this section, case examples illustrate several different uses for social stories, including teaching new routines and rules, academic curriculum, new behaviors, and judgement.
+As noted earlier, social stories serve a variety of purposes.
+In this section, case examples illustrate several different uses for social stories, including teaching new routines, behaviors, and rules; an academic curriculum; and judgment.
 In addition, other related activities are described.

 Social stories are often used to prepare a student for an anticipated change in routine, or to acquaint a student with an unfamiliar event.
-These stories provide an opportunity for a student to become familiar with the steps of a routine in a quiet setting removed from the targeted situation.
+These stories provide opportunities for students to become familiar with the steps of a routine in a quiet setting, removed from the target situation.
 With slight modification, stories teaching routines may be expanded for use in other areas of instruction, for example, to teach sequencing skills, or how to respond to forgetting.

-A routine story was written by a mother for her 9 year old daughter with autism, Liesl.
+A routine story was written by a mother for her 9-year-old daughter with autism, Liesl.
 Liesl had difficulty with a new routine involving picking up her brother, Gavin, from school.
-Liesl would kick the dashboard in the car; become verbally upset over the route her mother would take to the school; become upset seeing the principal touch children in the parking lot as he assisted them into their cars (she wanted him to touch her); strike out at her brother when he entered the van; remove her seat belt; and pinch and scratch her mother as they drove home.
+Liesl would kick the dashboard in the car, become verbally upset over the route her mother took to the school, become upset seeing the principal touch children in the parking lot as he assisted them into their cars (she wanted him to touch her), strike out at her brother when he entered the van, remove her seat belt, and pinch and scratch her mother as they drove home.
 Her mother wrote the following story by hand on primary paper, and Liesl read it independently before picking up her brother.